BLACK HOLE: A HUNGRY MONSTER

-The most important headline in the news is the discovery of a black hole at the centre of the Milky Way Galaxy...
+The most important headline in the news is the discovery of a black hole at the center of the Milky Way Galaxy.

-The idea behind black holes can be conceived both theologically and scientifically.
-The development of science and technology has helped us to know more about these gentle giants, wait, are they gentle???
+The concept of black holes can be approached both theologically and scientifically.
+The advancement of science and technology has helped us learn more about these cosmic giants — but wait, are they really gentle???

-Many people, especially the young consider black holes as monstrous systems which engulfs everything which comes near its field of influence, according to them black holes are horrific and terrible.
-The truth is not far away from this, but do you know that black holes are very essential in our Universe.
-Everything in our Universe has a positive and negative aspect associated with it.
+Many people, especially the younger generation, consider black holes to be monstrous entities that engulf everything that comes near their field of influence.
+According to them, black holes are horrific and terrifying.
+The truth isn’t too far from this, but did you know that black holes play a crucial role in the functioning of our Universe?
+In fact, everything in the Universe has both positive and negative aspects associated with it.

-NASA's modern telescopes captured the image of this black hole situated in the centre of the Milky Way Galaxy...you can find the image below...
+NASA’s modern telescopes have captured an image of this black hole at the center of the Milky Way Galaxy — you can find the image below...

 ''In space no one can hear you scream; and in a black hole no one can see you disappear''